9 and 9A Southgate Street, Gloucester

 9 and 9A Southgate Street is a 17th-century Jacobean timber-framed merchant's house on Southgate Street, Gloucester.
 It has been a Grade I listed building since 23 January 1952.
-9 Southgate Street is now occupied by Costa Coffee and 9A Southgate Street is occupied by The Tiger's Eye restaurant.
+9 Southgate Street was most recently occupied by a branch of Costa Coffee and 9A Southgate Street was most recently occupied by The Tiger's Eye restaurant, the former having closed in January 2026 and the latter having closed in August 2024.